From Unstructured Data to Demand Counterfactuals: Theory and Practice: Introduction

-Our approach is related to double/debiased ML (DML), which has recently been used in single-equation demand estimation with unstructured data \citep{bach2024adventures}.
-Both aim to estimate a target parameter in the presence of nuisance parameters.
-In our setting, the target is the counterfactual and the nuisance are both the latent dimensions of differentiation, which are ``estimated'' using proxies, and the demand model parameters.\footnote{In contrast, \cite{bach2024adventures} treats the embeddings as perfect proxies for product attributes.
-Correspondingly, it uses DML to correct the estimation of nuisance functions as for partially linear regression, not to correct for mismeasurement of product attributes.} Standard DML methods typically require models for the nuisance parameters and access to the data used to estimate them.
-In contrast, our approach accommodates proxies that are the outputs of black-box ML models trained on data to which the researcher might have limited to no access.
-To do so, we reparameterize the model via a composite parameter and rely on standard two-step estimation methods, including an orthogonalization step which shares similarities with DML.
+Our approach is related to double/debiased ML (DML).\footnote{A recent application of DML in single-product demand estimation is \cite{bach2024adventures}.
+Unlike our approach, they assume their embeddings perfectly capture the true product attributes and use DML to correct for the first-stage estimation of nuisance functions, not to correct proxy error.} Both approaches aim to estimate a target parameter in the presence of nuisance parameters.
+In our setting, the target is the counterfactual and the nuisances are both the latent dimensions of differentiation, which are ``estimated'' using proxies, and the demand model parameters, which are themselves estimated using the proxies as inputs.
+This multi-step dependence on the proxies combined with the fact that the proxies are often outputs of black-box ML models trained on data to which one might have no access makes our setting quite different.
+Nevertheless, both approaches rely on standard orthogonalization ideas from the semiparametrics literature.

 A recent literature recognizes that naively treating ML-generated variables as data leads to measurement-error bias and develops corrections for it.
-But as noted above, the problem we study is one of model misspecification rather than measurement error, since the unit of observation (markets and/or individuals) is different from the unit of mismeasurement (products).
+But as noted above, the problem we study is one of model misspecification rather than measurement error.
 Moreover, almost all strategies in this literature rely on validation data linking ML-generated variables and their ground-truth values.\footnote{See, e.g., \cite{fong2021machine,allon2023machine,angelopoulos2023prediction,egami2023using,zhang2023debiasing,carlson2025unifying} and references therein.
-These works build on an earlier literature on auxiliary data \citep{chen2005measurement,chen2008semiparametric}.} In our setting, however, the true dimensions of differentiation are latent and can at best be only imperfectly proxied via survey data, rendering these methods inapplicable.
-One exception is \cite{battaglia2024inference} who develop analytical bias corrections without validation data, but their approach is specific to linear regression.
+These works build on an earlier literature on auxiliary data \citep{chen2005measurement,chen2008semiparametric}.
+One exception is \cite{battaglia2024inference} who develop analytical bias corrections for linear regression without validation data.} In our setting, however, the true dimensions of differentiation are latent, rendering these methods inapplicable.